-Our goal in this work is to understand the expected regret of data-driven policies in a fixed design setting for arbitrary distributions satisfying the local condition (\Cref{def:local_const}).
-To do so, for any sequence of in-sample contextual vectors $\mathbf{x} = (x_1,\ldots,x_{\numS}) \in \X^{\numS}$ and any out-of-sample contextual vector $x_0 \in \X$, we analyze the worst-case regret of a given policy $\pi$ defined as
+Our goal in this work is to understand the expected regret of data-driven policies in a fixed-design setting for arbitrary distributions satisfying the local condition (see \Cref{def:local_const}).
+To accomplish this, we first consider a natural case in which the decision-maker assumes that samples observed in the same context are drawn from the same distribution.
+Formally, we model this setting by imposing that our dissimilarity function satisfies $d(x,x) = 0$ for every $x \in \X$.
+Then, given $\mathbf{x} = (x_{0}, x_1,\ldots,x_{\numS}) \in \X^{\numS+1}$, an out-of-sample context vector and a sequence of historical context vectors, the worst-case regret of a data-driven policy $\pi$ is then defined as,